ihaoqihao/Zookeeper.Net/README.md

 ﻿# Overview

-A c# client for Apache Zookeeper.
+A c# async client for Apache Zookeeper.

 # Example